Absence Seizure -

 Catamenial epilepsy -

-Used to describe seizures in women that are exacerbated or occur exclusively in association with menstruation.
+When seizures in women occur in association with menstruation.

 A brief attack of sudden weakness which can cause falling or head nodding.
 It is often triggered by an emotional response and is associated with a sleep disorder called narcolepsy.